 Perfect coffee is no coincidence.
-That means we push the boundaries, without compromise, at every link in the long value chain from tree to cup, purposefully creating our Grands Crus for your pleasure.Discover the Expertise
+Which means we push the boundaries uncompromisingly at every step of the long value chain from tree to cup, deliberately creating our Grands Crus for your pleasure.Discover the Expertise

 that can be left to chance

-Perfect coffee pleasure is no accident: it must be created purposefully, consistently and without compromise, cup after cup, by putting our principles into action.
+Perfect coffee pleasure, is no accident: it must be deliberately created, consistently and without compromise, cup after cup, by living our principles.

-Along the complex path from bean to cup, there are quicker ways of doing things than the way we do them, and there are certainly cheaper ways.
-But there is no better way.
-Knowing that a single faulty bean can taint a whole batch, we take control of quality down to the very last bean – with a deliberate dedication to getting the details right at every step along the way.
+Along the complex path from bean to cup, we take control of quality down to the very last bean ֠with a deliberate dedication to getting the details right at every step of the way.

 our coffees Grands Crus?

-We have borrowed terms from the world of wine, since it is the closest agricultural concept in terms of how we view our coffees.
-In the wine industry, the designation Grand Cru can be given to wines of the highest quality classification.
+As the closest agricultural concept to how we view our coffees, we borrowed from the world of wine.
+In the wine industry, the term Grand Cru can be given to wines of the highest quality classification.

-At Nespresso, our selection begins with the best raw materials we can find, because only the best beginnings hold the promise of an incredible cup of coffee.We start at origin with fine speciality grade coffees that meet the stringent physical criteria and specific taste profiles necessary to create our distinctive Grands Crus.
+At Nespresso our selection begins with the best raw materials we can find, because only the best beginning holds the promise of an incredible cup of coffee.We start at origin with fine specialty grade coffees that meet stringent physical criteria and specific taste profiles, necessary to compose our distinctive Grands Crus.

 Responsible Sourcing Tastes Best

-Our approach requires another level of selectivity that relates to the sustainability of coffee trees and the coffee world in general.
+Our approach necessitates another level of selectivity which concerns the sustainability of the coffee tree and coffee world in general.

-To address the issue of the future of coffee, we created the Nespresso AAA Sustainable Quality™ Program in 2003 in conjunction with the non-profit organisation Rainforest Alliance.
+To address the issue of coffeeӳ future, we created the Nespresso AAA Sustainable Quality٠Program in 2003 in conjunction with the non-profit, Rainforest Alliance.
 This approach enables Nespresso to safeguard the future supply of the highest quality coffee, while paying farmers a higher income and protecting the natural environment.
-But our commitment goes beyond this: it is about a long-term relationship and continued loyalty to the coffee farmers in the programme.
+But our commitment goes beyond this;it is about a long-term relationship and continued loyalty to the coffee farmers in the program.

-Our certification system positively impacts thousands of farmers, families and the environment.
+Our certification system impacts positively thousands of farmers, families and environment.